neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

   Files in `counsel-etags-extra-tags-files' have only symbol with absolute path.

-- You can setup `counsel-etags-ignore-directories' and `counsel-etags-ignore-filenames', (eval-after-load 'counsel-etags
+- You can set up `counsel-etags-ignore-directories' and `counsel-etags-ignore-filenames', (eval-after-load 'counsel-etags
     '(progn
        ;; counsel-etags-ignore-directories does NOT support wildcast